Co3lho22/GolandRestApi/README.md

 # GolangRestApi
-This is a general, but rubust rest api in golang that can be used for future projects
+This is a general, but robust rest api in golang that can be used for future projects

 # Project Structure